Nicolas-Reyland/Chaikin3D/README.md

 ## Some explanations first

-This project supports more "exotic" polygon types.
-In fact, since we are going to change the polygon, raw data of the verticies isn't sufficient.
+This project supports more "exotic" polyhedron (a polyhedron is a polygon in space/3D) types.
+In fact, since we are going to change the polyhedron, raw data of the verticies isn't sufficient.
 We need info about which edges are important, and which are not.
 For example, in a cube, the diagonal edge (to split the square into two triangles) is not "important": its purpose is only to bind two vertices so that triangle can be drawn to the screen.
 That's why we need to distinguish *main* and *graphical* connections between our nodes (vertices).

-That is why the polygonal approximation of meshes that were loaded from *.obj* files are not perfect.
+That is why the polyhedral approximation of meshes that were loaded from *.obj* files are not perfect.
 There is no way for me to know if a connection between two nodes is really a part of the mesh or if its only purpose is to form triangles (you can normally only draw triangles).
 There are no "graphical" connections in those meshes :(

 Here are the main connections of a cube: